lipanski/slow-down/README.md

 ## Why would you want to slow down your requests?!

-Some external APIs might be throttling your requests and web scraping attempts or your own infrastructure is not able to bear the load.
+Some external APIs might be throttling your requests (or web scraping attempts) or your own infrastructure is not able to bear the load.
-It sometimes pays off to be patient.
+It sometimes pays off to be patient...

 **SlowDown** delays a call up until the point where you can afford triggering it.
 It relies on a Redis lock so it should be able to handle a cluster of servers all going for the same resource.